ArcticSnow/probextreme/docs/index.md

 # Welcome to Probextreme

-This is a library to work Extreme Values theory.
-The toolbox is designed to gather different approaches and tools to characterise extreme events and their significance.
+This is a library to work with the Extreme Values Theory (EVT).
+The toolbox is designed to gather different approaches and tools to characterise extreme events and their significance based on data.

-**This library is under construction and currently designed for specific projects**
+**This library is under construction**

+## Installation
 ```bash
 git clone https://github.com/ArcticSnow/probextreme.git